 Guarantees are irrevocable assurances that the Company will make payments in the event that another party cannot meet its obligations.
-The maximum exposure to credit risk under financial guarantees, provided to secure financing of certain related parties, at the reporting date is Tenge 15,216 million (2019: Tenge 10,793 million).
+The maximum exposure to credit risk under financial guarantees, provided to secure financing of certain related parties, at 31 December 2021 is Tenge 5,220 million (2020: Tenge 15,216 million) (Note 7).